Here are some frequently asked questions relating to our guidance on Codes of conduct in the Guide to the GDPR.

 The ICO has to approve further amendments or extensions to the code or changes or extensions to the monitoring bodies.

 The ICO will accredit monitoring bodies who have been identified as part of a GDPR code of conduct.
 There will be a number of requirements that should be met before the ICO will give a monitoring body accreditation.
-The draft details of this accreditation criteria are outlined on our website.
+The ICO accreditation requirements can be found here.

 By signing up to a GDPR code of conduct you are showing that you can effectively apply the GPDR.
 All GDPR codes of conduct will be registered by the ICO and published on the ICO website.
 Depending on the how the code has been constructed, it may be that those signing up to the code are able to display some form of visual symbol that they are a member of that code.